Frequently Asked Questions

-The M.A. in Clinical Psychology with an Emphasis in Marriage and Family Therapy provides the knowledge and experience needed to work as a clinician, in private practice or with an agency, by preparing students for the Marriage & Family Therapist (MFT) License in the state of California.
+The MA in Clinical Psychology with an Emphasis in Marriage and Family Therapy provides the knowledge and experience needed to work as a clinician, in private practice or with an agency, by preparing students for the Marriage & Family Therapist (MFT) and/or the LPCC Licenses.
 As part of the curriculum, students are required to gain supervised counseling experience in approved clinical settings.
 This program is designed for students who wish to gain knowledge and develop skills necessary for providing high quality psychotherapeutic services in a variety of settings.

-Both of Pepperdine's evening-format masters in psychology programs offer great flexibility.
+Both of Pepperdine's evening-format master's in psychology programs offer great flexibility.
 Each student can progress at his or her own pace, taking fewer or more courses each term, depending on each individual's preference.
-Part-time students may take as few as 3 units per term and full-time students may take as many as 12, or more, units per term.
+Part-time students may take as few as 3 units per term and full-time students may take as many as 12 units or more per term.

-Classes in the evening format program are offered in the late afternoon and evening.
-Each class meets once per week from 4:15p.m. - 7p.m. or 7:15p.m. - 10p.m.
+Classes are offered in the late afternoon and evening.
+Each class meets once per week from 4:15 -7 PM or 7:15-10 PM.
 Classes are offered Monday-Thursday.
 During the summer term, classes meet twice per week.